Charlotte-91/Charlotte-91/README.md

 ### Hello there 👋

-I'm a junior software developer who has just graduated Makers Academy.
+I'm a Associate Engineer at Just Eat and a Makers Academy graduate.

-- 🔭 I’m currently working on personal projects and job hunting
+- 🔭 I’m currently working on Genshin Card Generator
-- 🌱 I’m currently learning React Native & Vue.js
+- 🌱 I’m currently learning C#
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I've lived in Japan teaching English as a foreign language 🗾
 - 📫 How to reach me: